Interview with VPSEnry (DARWINS $LVS & $BDR)

 Enrico: We focus on the currencies that have more liquidity, although in principle we do not close ourselves off from any pair with reasonable spreads.
-The timeframes between 5 minutes and 1 hour are our favourite.
-We consider them to be more adequate for algorithmic trading compared with a daily timeframe.
+The timeframes between 5 minutes and 1 hour are our favourites.
+We consider them to be more adequate for algorithmic trading as a daily timeframe.

 As traders, what would you say is your main strength?